 Before jumping onto the relationship selling examples, let us have a look at the three levels of relationship marketing:

-Customize your product or service for the customer using the information you have about the customer’s interests and preference.
+Customize your product or service for the customer using the information you have about the customer’s interests and preferences.
 Being customer-centric would help you strengthen your relationship with the customer.

 Level 2-Giving rewards for loyalty